 Adaptive clothing is designed to make self-dressing much easier.
 To do so, designers typically consider the limitations of the people that will be using it and focus on ways to ease those issues.

 There are many different types of adaptive clothing available.
 But, here are some of the most common features that you will usually find on adaptive clothing:

 Hook and Loop Fasteners

 Hook and loop fasteners (aka Velcro) are closures that can easily open, close, and adjust as needed.
 Best of all, they will stay put all day.
 For maximum comfort, try looking for softer, thinner hook and loop closures without hard edges that dig into the skin.

 Learn more about velcro clothing for seniors here.

-If Velcro-like fasteners are too stiff for your loved one, then seek out pants and shirts with magnetic closures, which are incredibly easy to work with.
+If Velcro-like fasteners are too stiff for your loved one, seek out pants and shirts with magnetic closures, which are incredibly easy to work with.
 The magnets remain stuck together until you grasp the fabric panels and move them apart.

-Elastic waist pants are a great option even for those that don’t have a disability.
+Elastic waist pants are a great option, even for those that don’t have a disability.
 They are especially convenient and comfortable for people with limited mobility.